colors in spanish

 The color white is called blanco in Spanish.
 The word blanco comes from the Latin word albus, which means white.

-White is also used as the name of a type of color in many other languages, including Russian (белый), Italian (bianco), and Hebrew (לבן).
+White is also used as the name of a type of color in many other languages, including Russian (белый), Italian (Bianco), and Hebrew (לבן).

 FAQ’S